roycdaviesuoa/svelte-fomantic-ui/README.md

 ### This is very much a work in progress, and is not suitable yet for using in any project as fundamental changes will occur...
 ### If you are interested in the project, feel free to download, assess, and give me frank feedback...
-### Latest update (14 Apr, 2023): Still more to test before RC1...
+### Latest update (3rd of May, 2023): Still more to test before RC1...
 Getting there, but slowly.
+Currently working through Dropdown examples.

 ---
 A simple Svelte wrapper for Fomantic UI.
 This is a very shallow and light layer on top of the standard fomantic UI as found at https://fomantic-ui.com.